 No Impact.
 Landslides include phenomena that involve the downslope displacement and movement of material, either triggered by static (gravity) or dynamic (earthquake) forces.
 Areas susceptible to landslides are typically characterized by steep, unstable slopes in weak soil or bedrock units.
 The highest potential for landslides exists in the western portion of the County.
-Figure 4-2 of Volume II of the General Plan depicts the project site as being in an area with the least potential for landslide.
-The topography of the site and surrounding area is generally flat; therefore, it is not susceptible to slope failures and landslides.
+Figure 4-2 of Volume II of the General Plan depicts the project site as being in an area of least landslide potential.19 Due to the topography and the relative strength of the soil and rock units located on the project site, the site is not susceptible to slope failures and landslides.
 Therefore, it is concluded that there will be no impact.